Planning for holidays can be stressful at the best of times, without the complication of taking your pet away too.

 The Highway Code states all animals should be suitably restrained when travelling in cars, so invest in a seat belt harness or dog cage for your luggage compartment that allows your pet to travel safely and comfortably.

 For more information about road travel with dogs and other animals, check out our guide Pets in the car: how to drive safely.

 Taking your dog overseas requires a great deal of planning and research.
 Before you begin making arrangements for your doggie vacation, take a moment to consider whether it’s really in the best interest of your pet.

 While some dogs don’t mind travelling on ferries and planes and enjoy the experience of exploring new places, others are much happier sticking to familiar environments and sniffing out adventure in the local park.

-If you’re not sure whether your dog will enjoy the holiday you’ve planned, it may be better ask a trusted friend, family member or dog sitter to take care of your pooch while you’re away.
+If you’re not sure whether your dog will enjoy the holiday you’ve planned, it may be better to ask a trusted friend, family member or dog sitter to take care of your pooch while you’re away.